Best Ribbon Microphones Of 2017

 4. MXL R77 Classic Ribbon Microphone

 If you are searching for a higher-end microphone from MXL then you should take a look at the R77.
-For approximately $400, this product is not the most budget-friendly option available.
+This product is not the most budget-friendly option available.
 However, what it lacks in affordability it makes up for in efficiency and quality.
-This mic has earned a rating of 5 stars out of 5 on Amazon; customers rave about its exceptional sound quality, especially with instruments like horns and electric guitars.
+Customers rave about its exceptional sound quality, especially with instruments like horns and electric guitars.
 The sound of these instruments are enhanced when used with the R77 because it smoothes out the notes that may sound jarring through a condenser microphone.
 The R77 also performs well with strings, acoustic instruments, vocals, and is great for broadcasting purposes.

 The glossy, vintage exterior of the R77 is certainly worth mentioning.
 A gold and chrome metal finish radiates elegance, while the classic structure will evoke a feeling of nostalgia from any old-school musician.
 This beautiful, one-of-a-kind model demands the respect it deserves.